Can AI Feel Art?

 Twenty qualified art experts, authorities, and connoisseurs were tasked with independently evaluating 75 paintings.
 We will call this group "Curators".

 Three well-known LLMs were fed the same 75 paintings.
+We will call this group "AI".

 Instructions to both groups were identical, in short: based on a subset of 6 parameters, score each metric for each painting on a scale from 1-10.